OMEGAFSL/MS2A2Net/README.md

 for the background information, so it is discarded in DLRSD-4i, leaving only the following 16 segmentation targets.
 This dataset has a total of 7,002 images with 256 × 256 pixels.
 These 16 segmented object classes in the DLRSD-4i dataset are equally divided into 4 folds, 3 of which are used for training and 1 for testing.
-The DLRSD-4i dataset is small in scale and the scene differences are large, which puts forward strict requirements on the fast generalization ability of the fewshot segmentation algorithms.
+The DLRSD-4i dataset is small in scale and the scene differences are large, which puts forward strict requirements on the fast generalization ability of the few-shot segmentation algorithms.
 ### iSAID-4i
 Yao et al. reintegrated the iSAID dataset according to the commonly used few-shot semantic segmentation paradigm and released the iSAID-5i dataset.
 To enrich the diversity of few-shot remote sensing image segmentation datasets, especially taking 4 categories as a split option, based on the iSAID-5i dataset, we added the